CoP Change Management - “Crossing the Neutral Zone (and Leaving No One Behind)”

 The PMI-Montreal team

-5 working days before the event : 100% refund.
-Requests must be sent to email@example.com
+Refundable in full five working days or more prior to the first session.
+Requests must be sent to firstname.lastname@example.org.

-Cancellation : PMI-Montréal reserves the right to cancel any event that does not have sufficient participants.
-In this case, the full amount paid will be reimbursed.
+PMI-Montréal reserves the right to cancel any training should enrolment be insufficient.
+In this case, the entire registration fee will be refunded.